Susan Ann Edson: Career

 Dr. Edson also served during the war at the Union Hotel Hospital in Winchester, Virginia.
 Edson improved sanitation and reduced the mortality rate significantly at the hospital.

 Immediately after the war, Dr. Edson returned to her home in upstate New York and maintained a practice there.
-On May 23, 1872, she returned to Washington, D.C., where she remained the rest of her life.
+On May 23, 1872, she returned to Washington, D.C., where she remained for the rest of her life.
 In Washington, she ran a large practice, and it was said that she made so many house visits that she "wore out more horses and carriages than any other doctor in town."
 Edson specialized in treating illnesses of women.

 Personal life

 Edson never married.
 She was lifelong friends with Caroline B. Winslow.
 They attended medical school together, served together during the Civil War, and both moved to Washington after the war.
 Winslow and Edson together worked for women's suffrage.